Bella Astillah

-Bella Astillah (Jawi: بيلا استيلا; born 15 March 1994) is a Malaysian singer, actress and model.
-Her birth name is Dayang Ara Nabellah Awang Astillah (Jawi: دايڠ نابيله اوڠ استيله).
+Dayang Nabellah Awang Astillah (Jawi: دايڠ نابيله اوڠ استيله; born 15 March 1994) is a Malaysian singer, actress and model.

 Career

-Bella Astillah's artistic career began during her childhood when she and her sister, Didi Astillah recorded an album of children's songs and from that album, Bella and her sister became known as "The Pearl Children" (Anak-anak Mutiara).
+Bella began her career during her childhood when she and her sister, Didi Astillah recorded an album of children's songs and from that album, Bella and her sister became known as "The Pearl Children" (Anak-anak Mutiara).
 In 2019, she starred in the drama adaptation of the novel, Cinta Belum Tamat Tempoh with Nafiz Muaz.
 Subsequently, she released her first solo single, "Tenang", on 27 March 2020.

 Personal life

 Bella Astillah began a relationship with Singaporean singer Aliff Aziz in 2014.
 The couple became engaged on 12 December 2015.
 They married on 9 September 2016 in a ceremony held at the Crystal Ballroom, Melia Kuala Lumpur hotel.
 A wedding reception was later held at Top Glove Pavilion in Shah Alam.

 The couple's relationship deteriorated in the following years due to many issues.
 Bella had first filed for divorce in May 2019.
 The divorce was granted in July 2019, with Bella stating in court that "my husband always cheats on me".
 However, the couple reconciled in late 2019 during Bella's iddah period.

 In 2023, Bella made a police report against Aliff alleging he had committed khalwat (close proximity) with another actress, leading to his arrest.
 She filed for divorce for a second and final time, which was granted in June 2024.

+Bella Astillah began a relationship with Malaysian politician Syed Saddiq in 2025, popularly known as “BASS”.
+The couple became engaged on 28 March 2026.